pxc/gitbook/text/02a_Git_Directory_and_Working_Directory/0_ Git_Directory_and_Working_Directory.markdown

 ### The Git Directory ###

-The 'git directory' is the directory that stores all Git's history and meta information for your project - including all of the objects (commits, trees, blobs, tags), all of the pointers to where different branches are and more.
+The Git directory is the directory that stores all Git's history and meta information for your project - including all of the objects (commits, trees, blobs, tags), all of the pointers to where different branches are and more.